jyablonski/jyablonski_praq/software_dev/computer_hardware.md

 BIOS (Basic Input/Output System) - Everybody Motherboard Manufacturer offers their own BIOS (Asus ROG, Gigabyte Aorus etc).

 ## CPU
 CPUs often are labeled with a chipset (ex.
 LGA 1700).
-This means it has 1700 pins that connect into a socket on a Motherboard.
+This means that the 1700 pins are on the Motherboard rather than the processor.

 CPUs are very small for a number of reasons
 - Speed.
 If the CPU was larger there'd be more distance to cover to process the same operations.